Changissnz/goals/README.md

 thought, so goes the orthodox
 thinking from human minds.
 But it is supposed to mean
-everything since it is feed
+everything since it is fed
 all kinds of information,
 anything that is information.